 What if your concern relates to your health?
 Will you still be able to have gynecomastia surgery if you’re managing a medical condition or taking medication?
-Here are some thoughts based on our three decades of working with men with gynecomastia in New York.
+Here are some thoughts based on more than three decades of working with men with gynecomastia.

 Prospective candidates for male breast reduction often think surgery will be too risky if they have diabetes, blood pressure issues, HIV or another condition they’re handling.
 The truth is, we have treated many guys with health challenges.
 As long as your primary care physician clears you for the procedure and you complete all required tests, there’s no reason surgery should be an undue risk.